The Future of Digital Marketing with Artificial Intelligence

-These tools don’t write the copy for you, but they do help a human copywriter to focus on getting the right phrases, entities and structure in place.
+These tools don’t write the copy for you, but they do help human copywriters to focus on getting the right phrases, entities and structure in place.

-It is possible to integrate AI copywriting tools like Jarvis with Surfer SEO or Frase to automate processes.
+It is possible to integrate AI writing tools like Jarvis with Surfer SEO or Frase to automate processes.

 Using AI for SEO & Digital Marketing